 A great dinner party will mean different things to different hosts of course.
 To me, ‘great’ achieves 3 things:

-- guests leave thinking that it was a fun evening;
+- My guests leave thinking that it was a fun evening;

-- guests enjoyed the food (important!) and the ambiance (relaxed, comfortable, smooth);
+- They enjoyed the food (important!) and the ambiance (relaxed, comfortable, smooth); and

-- guest felt that the hosts (me) cared about and attended to what they liked
+- They felt that the host (me) cared about and paid attention to what they liked

 Tip #1- Know what your guests like

-- Since we invite the same friends and family over for dinner for the most part (as I’m sure many of you do), I pay close attention to what people say about the food, what they eat and what seconds they go for.
+Since we invite the same friends and family over for dinner for the most part, I pay close attention to what people say about the food, what they eat and what seconds they go for.
 If my friends are being honest with me, they enjoy a couple of rib parties a year and they never seem to get tired of dumplings with peanut sauce as an appetizer.

 Tip #2- Plan the menu well ahead

-- I consider a lot of things in menu planning (this is where I drive myself crazy and change my mind a lot)
+I consider a lot of things in menu planning (this is where I drive myself crazy and change my mind a lot).
+I:

-- I try to remember who I’ve served what to so as not to repeat too much.
+- try to remember who I’ve served what to so as not to repeat too much.

-- I consider what guests like and don’t like
+- consider what guests like and don’t like

-- I plan a menu to allow myself to make as much as possible ahead of time
+- plan a menu to allow myself to make as much as possible ahead of time

-- I consider cooking spaces (how much has to be heated or cooked at the same time)
+- consider cooking spaces (how much has to be heated or cooked at the same time)

-- I try to create a balanced and colourful menu.
-For example, I don’t serve rice, potatoes and bread together and I like to have lots of colour on the plate, even if it’s just a sprinkle of parsley and some bright tomatoes with basil.
+- try to create a balanced and colorful menu.
+For example, I don’t serve rice, potatoes and bread together and I like to have lots of color on the plate, even if it’s just a sprinkle of parsley and some bright tomatoes with basil.

-- The most time consuming part of menu planning for me is figuring out the recipes or combination of recipes to use.
+The most time consuming part of menu planning for me is figuring out the recipes or combination of recipes to use.
 I’ll often use parts of 2-3 recipes.
 I tend to over research (this is not a tip).
-Here are a few suggestions for 10 easy make-ahead appetizers.

 Tip #3- Have a helper and delegate